dendronhq/dendron-site/vault/dendron.ref.telemetry.md

 ### Contextual UI

-We collect an invocation metric when a [[commands|dendron.topic.commands]] is invoked through Contextual UI.
+We collect an invocation metric when a [[commands|dendron.ref.commands]] is invoked through Contextual UI.
 This helps us to measure the visibility and effectiveness of Contextual UI.

 ### Errors